 keepCellsIntersectingBoundary is a global option which ensures that all cells in the template which are intersected by the boundary remain part of the template.
-By default, all meshing workflows keep only cells in the template which are completely inside the geometry. keepCellsIntersectingBoundary keyword must be followed by either 1 (active) or 0 (inactive), see Figure 14.
+By default, all meshing workflows keep only cells in the template which are completely inside the geometry. keepCellsIntersectingBoundary keyword must be followed by either 1 (active) or 0 (inactive), see Figure 15.
 Activation of this option can cause locally connected mesh over a gap, and the problem can be remedied by the checkForGluedMesh option which also must be followed by either 1 (active) or 0 (inactive).

-''' // keep template cells intersecting boundary (optional setting) keepCellsIntersectingBoundary 1; // 1 keep or 0 only internal cells are used // remove cells where distinct parts of the mesh are joined together (optional) removeGluedMesh 0; // 1 active or 0 inactive '''

-Figure 14 - keepCellsIntersectingBoundary and checkForGluedMesh keepCellsIntersectingPatches is an option which preserves cells in the template in the regions specified by the user.
-It is a dictionary of dictionaries, and each dictionary inside the main keepCellsIntersectingPatches dictionary is named by patch or facet subset, see Figure 15.
+// keep tem // keep template cells intersecting boundary (optional) keepCellsIntersectingBoundary 1; // 1 keep or 0 only internal cells are used // remove o // active o checkForGlu cells where distinct parts of the mesh are joined together (optional) only when keepCellsIntersectingBoundary is active medMesh 0; // 1 active or 0 inactive keepCellsIntersectingPatches is an option which preserves cells in the template in the regions specified by the user.
+It is a dictionary of dictionaries, and each dictionary inside the main keepCellsIntersectingPatches dictionary is named by patch or facet subset, see Figure 16.
 This option is not active when the keepCellsIntersectingBoundary option is switched on.
+Patches can be specified using regular expressions.

+Figure 15 - keepCellsIntersectingBoundary and checkForGluedMesh removeCellsIntersectingPatches is an option which removes cells from the template in the regions specified by the user.
+It is a dictionary of dictionaries, and each dictionary inside the main removeCellsIntersectingPatches dictionary is named by a patch or a facet subset as shown in Figure 17.
+The option is active when the keepCellsIntersectingBoundary option is switched on.
+Patches can be specified using regular expressions.

 '''

 // keep cells in the mesh template

 // which intersect selected patches/subsets (optional)

-// it is activate when keepCellsIntersectingBoundary is switched off
+// it is active when keepCellsIntersectingBoundary

+// is switched off

 keepCellsIntersectingPatches

 {

-patch1 // patch name
+// patch name

+"patch1." // accepts regex

 {

 keepCells 1; // 1 active or 0 inactive

 }

-subset1 // name of a subset
+// subset name

+subset1

 {

 keepCells 1; // 1 active or 0 inactive

 }

-}

 '''

-Figure 15 - keepCellsIntersectingPatches subdictionary
+Figure 16 - keepCellsIntersectingPatches subdictionary